exercism/rust-analyzer/README.md

 # rust-analyzer

+*Note to reader*: Some links below are broken or refer to older versions of Exercism.
+Exercism's [v3 documentation](https://github.com/exercism/v3-docs) documents the current and future efforts.

 `rust-analyzer` is a static analysis utility that is used for the automatic mentoring of the common [Rust track](https://exercism.io/tracks/rust) solutions.
-It is being developed as part of the [Exercism Strategy initiative](https://exercism.io/strategy).
-The general design of the utility conforms to the [Interface document](https://github.com/exercism/automated-mentoring-support/blob/master/docs/interface.md).
+It is being developed as part of the [Exercism Strategy initiative](https://exercism.io/strategy). ~~The general design of the utility conforms to the [Interface document](https://github.com/exercism/automated-mentoring-support/blob/master/docs/interface.md)~~.

 ## Supported exercises